Diwij/ros-tutorials/README.md

         * on running rosrun rqt_plot rqt_plot I get an error saying Aborted (core dumped)
           // Ideally it should return an x-y plotting of the turtle co-ordinates once the "/turtle1/pose/x and /turtle1/pose/y" are provided as topics to the graph.

+### Tips to Write a Publisher in ROS Topics:
+        * Determine a Name for the Topic to Publish.
+        * Determine type of msgs the Topic will Publish.
+        * Determine the Frequency (how many msgs to publish per second).
+        * Create a publisher object with chosen parameters.
+        * Keep publishing the topic msgs at the selected Frequency.

+### Tips to Write a Subscriber in ROS Topics:
+        * Identify name of the topic to listen to (must match with the publisher).
+        * Identift type of msg to be recieved (must match with the publisher).
+        * Define a callback func. that is executed whenever a new msg is recieved.
+        * Start listening for topic msgs.
+        * Spin to listen forever (in C++).

 ### Jan 5, 2021